-Muscle mass is determined between protein synthesis and protein degradation.
+Muscle mass is determined by protein synthesis and protein degradation.
 Lysine (Lys) is considered to be essential for maturity in growing as animals fed with low-Lys diets were growing more slowly than those fed standard diets .
 After changing to Lys sufficient diet, hormone levels changed which resulted in increased protein synthesis and suppressed protein degradation of skeletal muscles.
 Other animal studies have also shown that oral administration of Lys to rats suppressed the rate of muscle protein degradation.
-Sato et at. reported that Lys suppresses muscle protein degradation via activity of autophagic–lysosomal system in part through the activation of mTOR and Akt in C2C12 myotubes.
+Sato et at. reported that Lys suppresses muscle protein degradation via the activity of autophagic–lysosomal system in part through the activation of mTOR and Akt in C2C12 myotubes.

 Lysine and Arginine

 We have talked before about L-arginine and its effects on growth hormone release in combination with exercise and at rest.
-In this section we will discuss the combination of L-Lysine and L-Arginine on human growth hormone (hGH) release.
+In this section, we will discuss the combination of L-Lysine and L-Arginine on human growth hormone (hGH) release.
 Suminski et al. tested their effect in 4 trials in sixteen young healthy men.
 Trial 1 performed exercise and ingested placebo, trial 2 ingested 1,500 mg L-arginine and 1,500 mg L-lysine immediately followed by exercise, trial 3 same as trial 2 only without exercise and trial 4 no exercise and placebo.
 No differences in growth hormone levels were noted between the exercise trials.
 Growth hormone was increased in trial 3 where amino acids were ingested without exercise.
 Another study supplemented with 1,200 mg of L-lysine and 1,200 mg of L-arginine increased human growth hormone levels within 30 minutes and peaked after 90 minutes with its human growth hormone concentrations elevated up to 8 times greater than basal levels .
-When 11 competitive weightlifters (aged 19-35) were supplemented with combined L-arginine, L-ornithine, and L-lysine twice a day (2 grams each) there was no significant differences between serum human growth hormone levels on 24 hour level .
+When 11 competitive weightlifters (aged 19-35) were supplemented with combined L-arginine, L-ornithine, and L-lysine twice a day (2 grams each) there were no significant differences between serum human growth hormone levels on 24-hour level .
 So, it seems that low dose amino acid supplementation provides no ergogenic value.

 Exercise alone is a powerful human growth hormone secretion stimuli and these amino acids don’t seem to increase it further.
-However, at rest they seem to increase growth hormone significantly.
+However, at rest, they seem to increase growth hormone significantly.

-Many bodybuilders consume amino acids before strength training in belief that this will increase exercise-induced growth hormone release.
+Many bodybuilders consume amino acids before strength training in a belief that this will increase exercise-induced growth hormone release.
 We found no appropriately conducted study that would show that oral supplementation with amino acids prior exercise would further increase growth hormone levels.